 Everybody loves minions, even adults.
 There are minion toys sold everywhere, but why buy it when you can make it with your kids?

 To create these cute minions, you’ll need toilet rolls and construction paper (in yellow, blue, white, and black).
 You can download the printable and follow the instructions here.
 Once you have the construction papers cut, it’s just the case of gluing it all together before you can say hello to these minions.

 12. Squirt bottle painting

 Image credit: Mess for Less

 This is an art activity for kids that’s been proven to be a big hit because it’s so much fun.
 With just a big sheet of paper and a few condiment squirt bottles filled with various colors, you’re ready to start.

 Lay the sheet outside, and let your kids have fun squirting the paint all over the paper.
 Seeing the colours mix on the paper can be as fascinating as it is fun for the kids, and this activity alone can help tire them out for the day.
 Bonus for mama!

 Children adore unicorns.
 And for such mythical creatures, they’re actually not that hard to create from a bunch of materials you’ll most likely to have at home.

 Just draw the outline of a unicorn’s head on a sheet of newspaper, and cut it out.
-For the mane, cut the newspaper into little strips, and some coloured yarns to put in between them.
+For the mane, cut the newspaper into little strips, and some colored yarns to put in between them.
 Complete the feature with a horn (using a cutout triangle from the newspaper) and a googly eye.
 Once everything is glued, sprinkle some glitter for a more magical touch, and the unicorn will be ready.

 14. Personalised piggy bank